tekdoc/traefik-examples/example_oauth/README.md

 # Traefik with OAuth of Google

-The goal of this example is to make more secure access to traefik services with a login on the Google account (and maybe with a 2FA).
+The goal of this example is to further secure access to Traefik services with a login on the Google account (and maybe with a 2FA).
-This approach is recommended to the services that you want to make accessible on the internet, but there is no access control (login).
+This approach is recommended for the services that you want to make accessible on the internet, but there is no access control (login).

 1. client launches the site `whoami.example.com`
 2. traefik redirect the client to Google for the login